Project-4-MIS-for-OBE/backend-final/README.md

 ## Backend route

 ### course
   - get
+      - courses/      (get all course in db)
+      - courses/:id
   - post
   - put
+      - courses/:id
   - delete
+      - courses/:id
 ### so
   - get
+      - so/            (get all so in db)
+      - so/:id
   - post
   - put
+      - so/:id
   - delete
+      - so/:id

 ### getdata
   - 3 params